cognica-io/aeca-js/README.md

-# Cognica Javascript Client
+# Aeca Javascript Client

-A Javascript client for Cognica database server.
+A Javascript client for Aeca database server.